 ELCF signed the European Road Safety Charter in 2009.
 This committed the forum to an awareness campaign at level crossings.
 So UIC, on behalf of ELCF, has managed international campaigns, which have become a great global success, the International Level Crossing Awareness Day (ILCAD).
-More than 40 countries took part on 7 June 2012 ? including all EU countries with railways, Israel, Australia, New Zealand, India, South Africa, Canada, U.S.A. and several countries in South America.
-The next edition is to be held on 7 May 2013, for more information please visit the ILCAD website.
+45 countries took part on 3 June 2014 including EU countries, Australia, New Zealand, India, Cameroon, Kenya, Tanzania, Morrocco, South Africa, Canada, U.S.A. and Argentina.
+The next edition is to be held on 3 June 2015 (hosted by TCDD in Turkey) for more information please visit the ILCAD website.

 ELCF has consistently voiced the need to address road users’ behaviour and takes the view that level crossing accidents must be considered a shared responsibility between several players ; including road authorities, railway companies, local authorities and land use planning entities.
 We have identified three priorities for work to address safety at level crossings.

 • Education and awareness, as described above. • Review of the road signs used at level crossings across Europe, working with the United Nations Economic Commission for Europe, which is reviewing the Vienna convention on road signs. • Joint inspections at level crossings by the road and rail infrastructure authorities and enforcement agencies.